 A Week Of Outfits With Christina Pippin From Eco Voyage

 The Good Trade's Week of Outfits Series highlights women that have personally inspired us to shop and live with intention!
-Each woman takes her own unique approach slow fashion and demonstrates how beautifully sustainable fashion can come to life.
+Each woman takes her own unique approach to slow fashion and demonstrates how beautifully sustainable fashion can come to life.
 Today we're excited to share a week of outfits from Christina Pippin, the conscious blogger behind Eco Voyage!

 // ABOUT CHRISTINA //